 - Cost of living in Lewiston is 5.7% cheaper than the national average.

 You can comfortably live in this city with an average household income of $63,109.
-A low cost of living and affordable housing have led to a population growth of 2.3% since 2020.
-The city is home to Lewis–Clark State College.
-Lewiston boasts several annual events like Hot August Nights and Dogwood Festival.
-Notably, it is home to ammunition manufacturers CCI and Speer Bullet.
+It is also home to Lewis–Clark State College, which makes it ideal for students and young adults.
+Besides, Hot August Nights and Dogwood Festival are two major annual events.
+Notably, it is home to key ammunition manufacturers like CCI and Speer Bullet.

 » Lewiston Homes for Sale: Find a home in one of the cheapest places to live in Idaho.